What is the Average Cost of an Extended Car Warranty?

 - Ability to Choose Any Dealership or Repair Shop

 - Ability to Transfer Coverage to Another Car or Owner

 In addition to the above, plans from better coverage providers will also include exclusive benefits to their customers as well, such as:

 - Food and Lodging Expense (if the car breaks down miles away from your home)

 Drivers wishing to purchase the very best coverage available from the most reputable company around should also be cautious with any provider that:

-- Excludes the Majority of Repairs and High-Ticket Components: An exclusionary policy is a policy that covers so many parts and components that it is easier to list what isn’t covered rather than what is, because the coverage is that complex.
+- Excludes the Majority of Repairs and High-Ticket Components: An exclusionary policy is a policy that covers so many parts and components that it is easier to list what isn’t covered rather than what is because the coverage is that complex.

-- Requires the Car Owner to Contribute a Percentage for Repairs: In the vehicle protection industry, deductibles are very common.
+- Requires the Car Owner to Contribute a Percentage for Repairs: Deductibles are very common in the vehicle protection industry.
 Generally, drivers will be required to pay a small fee any time a repair is done.
 In most cases, your deductible should never exceed $100.

 - Encourages Unsavory Sales Tactics from Employees: At Endurance, we pride our employees on selling our brand.
-We have done so much over the past couple decades to ensure that we maintain a level of excellence that we demonstrate to our customers each and every day.
+Over the past couple of decades, we have done so much to ensure that we maintain a level of excellence that we demonstrate to our customers every day.
 We train each employee to delicately listen to and understand each customer’s needs and provide them with unparalleled service.

 What is the Average Price of an Extended Car Warranty